 In 1969, D. Pearson won.

-On September 30, 1970, the last NASCAR Grand National race on a dirt track (until 2021) was held at the State Fairgrounds Speedway in Raleigh, North Carolina, and was won by Richard Petty.
+On September 30, 1970, the last NASCAR Grand National race on a dirt track (until 2021) was held at the half mile State Fairgrounds Speedway in Raleigh, North Carolina.
+Richard Petty won the race.

-In 1970, ABC Sports aired partial or full live telecasts of Grand National races, but later switched to delayed and edited broadcasts on Wide World of Sports due to perceived lack of excitement.
+In 1970, ABC Sports aired partial or full live telecasts of Grand National races from various tracks.
+However, live coverage was later abandoned in favor of delayed broadcasts on Wide World of Sports.

 In 1970, B. Isaac won.

-Between 1971 and 2003, NASCAR's premier series was sponsored by R. J. Reynolds Tobacco Company and was called the Winston Cup Series.
-In 1971, the Public Health Cigarette Smoking Act banned television advertising of cigarettes.
+Between 1971 and 2003, NASCAR's premier series was sponsored by R. J. Reynolds Tobacco Company cigarette brand Winston, dubbing it the Winston Cup Series.
+The series was originally called the Winston Cup Grand National Series.

-In 1971, NASCAR rewrote the rules to effectively force the Ford and Chrysler specialty cars (nicknamed the Aero Warriors) out of competition by limiting them to 305ci (5.0L).
+In 1971, NASCAR rewrote the rules to limit the Ford and Chrysler specialty cars (Aero Warriors) to 305ci (5.0L), effectively forcing them out of competition.
 The cars affected by this rule include the Ford Talladega, Mercury Spoiler II, Dodge Charger 500, Dodge Charger Daytona and the Plymouth Superbird.

 In 1971, R. Petty won.

-In 1971, the series began leasing its naming rights to the R. J. Reynolds Tobacco Company and was referred to as the NASCAR Winston Cup Series.
+In 1971, the series began leasing its naming rights to the R. J. Reynolds Tobacco Company, becoming the NASCAR Winston Cup Series (1971–2003).

 In 1972, R. Petty won.

-In 1972, changes from RJR's involvement and a schedule reduction established the beginning of NASCAR's "modern era".
+The changes that resulted from RJR's involvement and the reduction in schedule from 48 to 31 races per year established 1972 as the beginning of NASCAR's "modern era".

 In 1973, B. Parsons won.